MiguelYT0d/MoreStructures/README.md

 * We may add comments or ask questions to gather more information.
 * Confirmed bugs will be flagged, and we will work to fix them.

-We appreciate your help in making MoreStructures better!
+I appreciate your help in making MoreStructures better!